 Free Time

-Storage will then be charged on a daily basis and this is what is known as demurrage.
-The term demurrage derives from the Latin “mora” which means delay.
+The term demurrage is derived from the Latin “mora” which means delay.

 Causing Demurrage